hasharchives/blockprotocol-incubator/apps/blok/README.md

 * `plan`: Plan execution of operations required to sync types to a remote system
 * `apply`: Apply operations to sync types to a remote system
 * `new`: Create a new property/entity/data type from a template
+* `dump`: Dump all the types in a project to stdout

 `diff` is to `sync`, what `plan` is to `apply`. `diff` and `plan` are read-only operations, while `sync` and `apply` are read-write operations.